Odd Nerdrum: Early education

-Nerdrum began his formal education in 1951 in Oslo, in the private Oslo Waldorf School (Rudolf Steiner school) rather than in the standard, public school system.
+Nerdrum began his formal education in 1951 in Oslo, in the private Oslo Waldorf School (Rudolf Steinerskolen i Oslo).
+In Norway, anthroposophy in general and the Waldorf schools in particular have been strongly associated with the cultural and intellectual elite of the country since the early 20th century, and the school attracted a combination of children of artists, academics and financial elites.
 This education would set Odd apart from his contemporaries.
 The system was based on anthroposophy that saw mankind as once living in harmony with the universe but now existing in a lesser state of rationality.
 Through spiritual or esoteric practice, Steiner believed mankind could find its way back to a connection with higher realities and to renewed harmony with the universe.
 Learning for students was often kinesthetic, for example, through dramatic enactments of history and fantasy, and through musical exercises that were reminiscent of the patterns found on ancient Greek vases, depicting figures moving in parallel patterns.
 These parallel patterns could be found in later Nerdrum work, as can a sensibility for iconographic images and costume.

 Jens Bjørneboe, Norwegian author and mentor, said Nerdrum even at a young age exhibited tendencies of innate talent and industry, but also impatience with those with less ability than himself.

 Personal life

 Odd Nerdrum has been married to fellow painter Turid Spildo since 1995.
 Spildo is artistic director of the Nerdrum Studio.
 They have two sons, Öde and Bork; and twin daughters, Aftur and Myndin.
-Their adult children are engaged in creative endeavors, including art, documentary, plays and acting, much of which are engaged with the Nerdrum family.
+Their adult children are engaged in creative endeavors, which includes art, documentary, plays and acting.